These 8 Things Could Make You More Likely to Develop Prediabetes, According to a Dietitian

 3. Eat a balanced diet

 Making healthy food choices and developing eating patterns that are beneficial for your health can go a long way in reducing your risk of diabetes.
 The Mediterranean diet, which is rich in whole grains, fruits, vegetables and fish, has shown potential for preventing diabetes.
-A review of the literature concluded that greater adherence to the Mediterranean diet is linked to a 19 percent reduction in the risk of diabetes.
+A review of the literature concluded that greater adherence to the Mediterranean diet is linked to a 19% reduction in the risk of diabetes.

 4. Invest in a glucose monitor